 - To access the PLR Portal in order to verify student qualifications and help ensure accurate attainment data is reflected in University metrics 6(1)(e)

 - For Higher Education Statistics Agency (HESA) purposes - Swansea University is required to send some of the information which we collect about students to HESA for statistical analysis purposes 6(1)(e), 9(2)(j).
-Click here for further information about how your personal data is used by HESA.

 - For Higher Education Statistics Agency (HESA) and/or a third party under contract, to conduct the Graduate Outcomes Survey after you graduate 6(1)(e).
-Click here for more information about how your information is used.

 - For the Higher Education Achievement Report (Diploma Supplement) – to provide more detailed information about a student’s learning and achievement than the traditional degree classification system 6(1)(e)